KDu0ng/ComputerSciencePrinciples/NotesCPP.md

 The switch expression is evaluated once.
 The value of the expression is compared with the values of each case.
 If there is a match, the associated block of code is executed.
-The break and default keywords are optional, and will be described later in this chapter.
 The example below uses the weekday number to calculate the weekday name:

 ```C++